Term Plan with Return of Premium (TROP)

 Benefit of a Return of Premium Term Insurance Plan (TROP)

-There are many benefits of Return of Premium Term Insurance Plan i.e.: TROP.
-Few of them are listed below:
+There are many benefits of Return of Premium Term Insurance Plan i.e. TROP.
+A few of them are listed below:

-4) Paid-up value: If because of some reasons, the policyholder is unable to pay the premium amount, then the insurance company reduced the cover instead of stopping the policy,
+If because of some reasons, the policyholder is unable to pay the premium amount, then the insurance company reduced the cover instead of stopping the policy.

-There are various points which need to be noted before purchasing a Term Plan with Return of Premium:
+There are various points that need to be noted before purchasing a Term Plan with Return of Premium: